 The evaluations of executives are based on the achievement of objectives and targets related to both the Trust and the individual and include an assessment of each executive's leadership capabilities and team development skills.
 The results of these evaluations are presented to the Governance Committee.
-The Chief Financial Officer assists the Chairman and the President and Chief Executive Officer in developing and presenting management's recommendations and supporting materials to the Governance Committee regarding the design of the incentive plans.
+The Chief Financial Officer assists the Chairman and the President and Chief Executive Officer in developing and presenting management's recommendations and supporting materials to the Governance Committee plans.